 Comments / Regional Uniformity:

-3. Evaluate items documented in accordance with IMC 0611, section 0611-12, and all closed per IMC 0611, section 0611-
+3.7 Evaluate items documented in accordance with IMC 0611, section 0611-12 or section 0611-06, and all items closed per the very low safety significance issue resolution (VLSSIR) process and documented in accordance with IMC 0611, section 0611-12

-Verify that any items documented are in accordance with IMC 0611-12, such as minor deficiencies, minor violations, observations, assessments, .
+Verify that any items documented are in accordance with IMC 0611-12 or 0611-06, as applicable, such as minor deficiencies, minor violations, observations, assessments, VLSSIR, and unresolved items (URIs).

-Verify that any closed to are documented in accordance with .
+Verify that any URIs closed to the VLSSIR process are documented in accordance with IMC 0611 section 12.03.

+Review all open URIs to determine where the URI is in the inspection process and if the URI should be closed to the VLSSIR process.

 (M / DNM / NA)

 Comments / Regional Uniformity:

+3.8 Evaluate the region’s decision-making process in inspection items that require regional divisional management time to resolve.
+Since some of these issues may not be documented, the auditor should also interview a sampling of ROP regional branch chiefs to discuss these inspection issues.
+The purpose of this audit area is to contribute to meeting objective 02.03 of this appendix.
+Some areas to focus on are:

+IMC 0612 more-than-minor criteria

+issues that could have been closed to the VLSSIR process

+Green findings that had a significant amount of input from and discussion with the licensee.

+(M / DNM / NA)

+Comments / Regional Uniformity:

-4.0 Performance Indicator Program Area
+4.0 Performance Indicator Program Area M / DNM

 4.1 Verify that IP 71151 was accomplished annually for all sites within the region as part of the baseline inspection program.
 This can be easily accomplished if the region being audited reported 100% baseline inspection program accomplishment.
 If there were any missed samples, the missed samples should be evaluated to see if an IP 71151 sample was missed.